Biography of Thomas Peters

 Entries in blue are references and my additions

-Thomas Peters was born October 23, 1812 in Virginia.
-He was living in Memphis when the war started.
+Thomas Peters was born October 23, 1812 in Wake County, N. C. He was living in Memphis when the war started.
 He was over six feet tall, lithe, erect and vigorous, with an aquiline nose, high cheek bones and jet black hair.
 His occupations had included river man, cotton planter, railroad contractor, trader, prospector and cotton broker.
 During the 1850's he took contracts to build levees on the Mississippi River, and, at the war's outbreak was engaged with Sam Tate in the construction of the Memphis & Charleston RR.

 Peters, Thomas -- Maj. & C. S. M.; Maj. & Q. M.